-It started with a minor cut finger that became very painful and swollen.
+It started in May, 2016 with a minor cut finger that became very painful and swollen.
 Loren had just completed his first semester at the University of Wisconsin, Milwaukee.
 Two years earlier, Loren had moved to Milwaukee from Iowa City to live with a group of friends.
-Loren soon learned that his bone marrow had failed and he was no longer making red blood cells, white blood cells, and platelets.
-Loren is 24 years old, and this is very unusual for someone his age, so doctors did more tests and found that Loren has a genetic type of bone marrow failure called Fanconi Anemia (FA), type A. His bone marrow had developed MDS, and was in a stage called RAEB-2.
+Loren soon learned that his bone marrow had failed and he was no longer making red blood cells, white blood cells, or platelets.
+He was 24 years old, and this is very unusual for someone his age, so doctors did more tests and found that Loren has a genetic type of bone marrow failure called Fanconi Anemia (FA), type A. His bone marrow had developed MDS, and was in a stage called RAEB-2.
 The only cure is a bone marrow transplant, and it is urgently needed because in people with Fanconi Anemia, MDS soon becomes full leukemia.
-FA causes all of Loren's cells be fragile and unable to repair themselves when damaged.
+FA causes all of Loren's cells to be fragile and unable to repair themselves when damaged.
 That makes it vital for Loren to be followed and treated at a Fanconi Anemia Center where all the staff have experience with these patients.
 It's a long story how we ended up going to Memorial Sloan-Kettering Cancer Center, but it became clear after a lot of prayer it was where Loren needed to be, and it's good to be here! (written by Loren's Mom, July 2016)